Best Belgian Waffle Recipe

 Sugar interacts with the proteins from the egg whites, which helps make a stable foam.
 Sugar absorbs water from the eggs, which allows the whipped egg whites to better hold their shape, while also making the foam more elastic, allowing the protein structure to expand and absorb gasses from the leavening agent, providing even more lift.

-You’ll also want to mix this batter by hand.
+You’ll also want to mix by hand.
 Be careful not to overwork it — overmixing will lead to too much gluten formation, forming a tough, chewy waffle.

 How to Keep Belgian Waffles Crispy